-"It's a pretty simple recipe, except in place of vegetable oil, we use either rendered bacon fat or lard," he tells All Things Considered weekend host Guy Raz.
+"It's a pretty simple recipe, except in place of vegetable oil, we use either rendered bacon fat or lard," he tells Weekends on All Things Consideredhost Guy Raz.
 "The pork fat makes it incredibly fluffy."

 Since winning the reality show Top Chef, Hall has become famous for dishes that meld Scottish and Jewish cuisine.